mutoo/axidraw-web/README.md

 - [x] EBB Communication via WebUSB
 - [x] EBB Communication via WebSocket
 - [x] EBB Command Debugger
-- [ ] Extract it from this repo and make it a npm module

 ### Plotter App